FusionAuth/fusionauth-site/site/docs/v1/tech/tutorials/integrate-dotnet.md

 Next, you need to set up FusionAuth.
 This can be done in different ways, but you’re going to use the {{page.language}} client library.
 The below instructions use `dotnet` from the command line, but you can use the client library with an IDE of your choice as well.

-First, create a {{page.technology}} project in a new directory like so:
+First, create a {{page.technology}} project in a new directory:

 ```shell
 dotnet new console --output SetupFusionauth && cd SetupFusionauth
 ```

-If you want, you can [login to your instance](http://localhost:9011) and examine the new application configuration, the script created for you.
+If you want, you can [login to your instance](http://localhost:9011) and examine the new application configuration the script created for you.

 Now, copy and paste the following code into `Program.cs`.